 Not everyone should apply for an advance parole travel permit.
 If you are interested, you should seek qualified legal counsel prior to doing so.
 Our attorneys are available to discuss the pros and cons of seeking travel permission in your case.

-Español On May 21, 2026, U.S. Citizenship & Immigration Services (USCIS) issued a new Policy…
+On July 17, 2026, the U.S. Citizenship & Immigration Services (USCIS) announced it has received enough…